 - Prepare the tempering on a stove top.
 On a medium-high heat, in a sauce pan, add oil+ghee.
 When oil is hot, add cumin seeds, asafoetida, garlic, onion.
 Saute until light brown in color, around 2-3 minutes.
 Turn off heat.
 Add red chili powder, pour this tempering over greens.

 - Add garam masala, some lemon juice.
 Mix well.
 Turn off Instant Pot.

-- Garam masala is optional, but it adds a nice flavor to saag.
+- Garam masala is optional, but it adds a nice flavor to the saag.

 - Lemon Juice adds refreshing flavor to this dish.

-- CAN I USE FROZEN GREENS - absolutely, follow the same recipe.
-However, you may have to add couple of minutes of extra cooking time for frozen greens.
-Alternatively, you could thaw the greens first and then use it the recipe, works just fine.
+- Can I use Frozen Greens - Yes, you can use frozen greens.
+Add a couple of minutes of extra cooking time for frozen greens.
+Alternatively, you could thaw the greens first and then use the recipe, works just fine.

-- Traditionally, sarson da saag or mustard greens is served with makki di roti, but it goes well with any Indian bread - roti, paratha, naan or Jowar Bhakri / Sorghum flour flatbread.
+- Traditionally, Sarson ka saag or mustard greens is served with Makki di roti, but it goes well with any Indian bread - roti, paratha, naan Jowar Bhakri / Sorghum flour flatbread.
 I also like to serve some Bharwa Bhindi (Stuffed Okra) as a side dish.